-Citigroup Inc. (C) isn’t under immediate pressure to sell its entire stake in Morgan Stanley Smith Barney because the bank has made progress in reaching capital goals, Chief Executive Officer Vikram Pandit said.
+Citigroup Inc. (C:US) isn’t under immediate pressure to sell its entire stake in Morgan Stanley Smith Barney because the bank has made progress in reaching capital goals, Chief Executive Officer Vikram Pandit said.

 The bank’s investment is included in Citi Holdings, the unit with more than $200 billion of unwanted assets.
 Pandit has been selling riskier assets as the lender, ranked third by assets in the U.S., moves to strengthen its balance sheet and win approval from regulators to buy back shares and raise its dividend.